Mount Hood climbing accidents: 2020s

 On June 24, 2022, a 31-year-old woman from Portland fell several hundred feet while climbing near the Old Chute area, sustaining serious injuries.
 Other climbers on the mountain were able to call 911 and notify responders of the incident.
 A medical doctor who happened to be on the mountain rendered medical aid.
 Search and rescue crews, including teams from Clackamas County Sheriff's Office, Portland Mountain Rescue, Hood River Crag Rats, AMR's Reach and Treat Team, and the Oregon Office of Emergency Management, were deployed to the mountain to assist in the rescue.
 At around 10 a.m., rescue crews reached the injured climber and took over patient care.
 Shortly thereafter, an Oregon Army National Guard helicopter arrived at the location and hoisted the patient into the aircraft.
 The climber was then transported to a nearby hospital for medical treatment.

 On July 4, 2022, a 43-year-old man from Happy Valley, Oregon fell around 700 feet from the Old Chute area after losing his ice axe.
 A rescue team reached the injured climber at around 10:30 a.m.
 Later, an Oregon Army National Guard helicopter landed near the injured climber around 1 p.m., lowered a litter, and airlifted the patient to a nearby hospital in Portland.

+On December 13, 2025, a 26 year old man with two partners were climbing the Wy'East Face route.
+The two partners decided to turn back, and the man continued.
+He never made it back to the trailhead.
+His body was discovered three days later below the Newton Clark Headwall.

+On January 25, 2026, a 30 year old man from Portland, Oregon and his climbing partner were attempting a free solo of the Devil's Kitchen Headwall, when the man fell around 300 feet.
+Other climbers witnessed the fall and called 911.
+Members from Portland Mountain Rescue were already on the mountain doing training and arrived quickly, but the man was already deceased.
+According to friends, the man only had previous experience with non-technical climbs.